 - Handprints and Footprints: Lightly cover your table or counter with flour.
 Roll out a large piece of salt dough until it is about ⅜ in. thick and cut whichever shape you like.
 Have your child press his or her hand/foot into the dough until the impression is clearly visible.
 Depending on their weight/strength, you may need to help your child press firmly enough.
 If you want to hang the impression later, drill a hole in it as well.

-Drying or Baking Your Salt Dough Ornaments Under Low Heat
+Step 3: Dry or Bake Your Ornaments Under Low Heat

 After using our salt dough recipe to create your uniquely designed ornaments, they need to dry.
 Salt dough quickly cracks or blisters under high heat.
 Instead of baking your dough, you can allow it to air-dry for several days near the radiator or in a similarly warm place.
 This also saves energy!